 North East Fife Study Day

-A wonderful opportunity to visit the restored Cupar Burgh Chambers and Kinloch House!
+A wonderful opportunity to visit Cupar’s Old Burgh Chambers and Kinloch House!

-Venue: Meet Cupar Burgh Chambers, 5 St Catherine St, Cupar KY15 4LS
+Venue: Meet at Cupar Burgh Chambers, 5 St Catherine St, Cupar KY15 4LS

 Our North Fife Study Day will be led by Peter Davidson and will include a visit to the restored Cupar Burgh Chambers; lunch at Molly’s Kitchen and a visit to the B-listed Kinloch House in Collessie to see the changes since our last visit.